cxzhang4/predictors/README.md

 ## Credit

 A large part of the credit for this implementation goes to Martin Binder and anyone else who may have prepared Homework 02 for the Advanced Programming in R class at LMU Munich.
-It went much more smoothly because I could refer to implementation of simple linear regression provided there.
+The multiple linear regression implementation went much more smoothly because I could refer to implementation of simple linear regression provided there.